robert7/QEverCloud/README.md

 The project can be built and shipped as either static library or shared library.
 Dll export/import symbols necessary for Windows platform are supported.

-Dependencies:
-1. Qt components:
+Dependencies include the following Qt components:
  * For Qt4: QtCore, QtGui, QtNetwork, QtWebKit, QtTest
  * For Qt5: Qt5Core, Qt5Widgets, Qt5Network, Qt5Test and either:
    * Qt5WebKit and Qt5WebKitWidgets - for Qt < 5.4
    * Qt5WebEngine and Qt5WebEngineWidgets - for Qt < 5.6
    * Qt5WebEngineCore and Qt5WebEngineWidgets - for Qt >= 5.6
-2. OpenSSL

 The project uses CMake build system which can be used as simply as follows (on Unix platforms):
 ```